Sasquatch8946/azure-resume/README.md

 I thought it was be good to learn how to work with the bindings, anyway, so I dove in, and along the way, switched from the Python Programming Model v1 to v2, since for some reason the latter would accept my connection string to connect to the Cosmos DB but the former would not.
 For a comparison of the two different program models, see the [Python developer reference for Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-reference-python?tabs=asgi%2Capplication-level&pivots=python-mode-decorators).

-Currently, my Azure Function works), but I wouldn't considered it 100% optimized.
+Currently, my Azure Function works, but I wouldn't considered it 100% optimized.
 I've noticed a considerable delay in the time between when the website loads and when the visitor counter populates.
 I'm continuing to troubleshoot this.
 (Perhaps I will learn C# after all.)

 ## Github Actions